nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-boro-demo-1plus.csv

 This file contains borough-level counts and percentages of NYC residents who received at least one dose of COVID-19 vaccine, by age and race/ethnicity.
 Due to small numbers, data on people who identify as American Indian and Alaska Native, two or more races, and other races/ethnicities are not provided.
-People with unknown race/ethnicity are also excluded.
+People with unknown race/ethnicity are also not shown.
 Percentages are calculated against the estimated total population for a specific geographic area or demographic category.

 Information is the same as in coverage-by-boro-demo.csv, but has a wide format for display purposes on our COVID-19 vaccine data page.